Skip to content

 demographics.gender -> patient.gender;

-// Data from insurance source
+// Pull insurance data from second source

 }